Uniformly expanding Markov maps of the real line: exactness and infinite mixing: Infinite mixing

 in the sense of the infinite-volume limit, as in (\ref{im-30}).
-The above is easily verified for the \dsy s introduced in Section \ref{sec-setup}: If $V = \bigcup_{j=k}^\ell I_j$, with $\ell-k$ sufficiently large, it is easy to see that
+The above is easily verified for all \dsy s which verify (A1)-(A2), (A5)-(A6).
+In fact, recalling the definition (\ref{def-bigj}), if $V = \bigsqcup_{j=k}^\ell I_j$, with $\ell-k$ sufficiently large, it is easy to see that

 whence